ResearchComputing/Documentation/docs/compute/data-transfer.md

 scenarios, as rsync only copies files that are different between the source and target locations (and can even transfer partial files when only part of a file has changed).
-This can be very useful in reducing the amount of copies you may perform whem synchronizing two datasets.
+This can be very useful in reducing the amount of copies you may perform when synchronizing two datasets.

 In the examples here, replace `<path-to-file>` with the path of the